vishalprajapati1/dfa-minimization/README.md

 Example: `a,b`

 3. Accepting state - `unsigned integer`.
 > DFA by definition may have multiple accepting state.
-Support for same will be included later.
+But it is not supported.

 4. Transition - `unsigned integer`.